ScottMillerWesCoas/NodeBigDeal/README.md

 ##WHY NODE?
 1. NODE HANDLES CONCURRENCY WELL, 'CAUSE IT NEVER WAITS FOR ANYTHING

-1. ex. you send 100 simultaneous requests (say using apache bench in the terminal with ab -n 100 -c 100 http://127.0.0.1:8000 ) and the response contains 2 parts:  ‘hello' in the body as part 1 and ‘world’ is in a setTimeout that comes after 2 seconds (like above).
+- [ ] ex. you send 100 simultaneous requests (say using apache bench in the terminal with ab -n 100 -c 100 http://127.0.0.1:8000 ) and the response contains 2 parts:  ‘hello' in the body as part 1 and ‘world’ is in a setTimeout that comes after 2 seconds (like above).
 The exciting thing is that if this weren’t non-blocking, if you used apache bench and sent 100 requests at this server, it would take 200 seconds, because it would wait for each 2 second setTimeout to finish before engaging the next request, but with node it still takes just 2 seconds because it handles all the requests as they come in (in parallel)

 ##Headers

-node has http library built in which allows for client and server side http
+- [ ] Node has http library built in which allows for client and server side http

-var http = require(‘http’);
+- var http = require(‘http’);
-http.createServer(function(req, res){
+- http.createServer(function(req, res){

-}).listen(8000)
+- }).listen(8000)

-//or
+- or

-var s = http.createServer(function(req, res){
+- var s = http.createServer(function(req, res){
-	res.writeHead(200, {‘Content-Type’: ‘text/plain’});  //<— header(s)
+- res.writeHead(200, {‘Content-Type’: ‘text/plain’});  //<— header(s)
-	res.write(‘hello’); //<— write part of the body first; setTimeout(function(){
+- res.write(‘hello’); //<— write part of the body first;
+- setTimeout(function(){
-		res.end(‘world!\n”); //<— body
+-    res.end(‘world!\n”); //<— body
-	},2000);
+-    },2000);
-})
+- })
-s.listen(8000);
+- s.listen(8000);

-headers sent with res.writeHead(200, {‘Content-Type’: ‘text/plain’}):
+- [ ] headers sent with res.writeHead(200, {‘Content-Type’: ‘text/plain’}):
 res headers
 HTTP/1.1 200 OK
 Content-Type: text/html